 "All Power to the Soviets" is still the slogan, but this time without the Bolshevik afterthoughts.
-The proletariat can only play the game of revolution if the stakes are the whole world, for the only possible form of workers' powergeneralized and complete autogestion-can be shared with nobody.
-Autogestion is the abolition of all authority: it can abide no limitation, geographical or otherwise: any compromise amounts to surrender.
-"Autogestion must be the means and the end of the struggle: it is at once the goal of that struggle and its adequate form".
+The proletariat can only play the game of revolution if the stakes are the whole world, for the only possible form of workers' power--generalized and complete autogestion--can be shared with nobody.
+Workers' control is the abolition of all authority: it can abide no limitation, geographical or otherwise: any compromise amounts to surrender.
+"Workers' control must be the means and the end of the struggle: it is at once the goal of that struggle and its adequate form."l

-A total critique of the world is the guarantee of the realism and reality of a revolutionary organisation.
-To tolerate the existence of an oppresive social system in one place or another, simply because it is packaged and sold as revolutionary, is to condone universal oppression.
+A total critique of the world is the guarantee of the realism and reality of a revolutionary organization.
+To tolerate the existence of an oppressive social system in one place or another. simply because it is packaged and sold as revolutionary, is to condone universal oppression.
 To accept alienation as inevitable in any one domain of social life is to resign oneself to reification in all its forms.
-It is not enough to favour Workers' Councils in the abstract; in concrete terms they mean the abolition of commodities and therefore of the proletariat.
-Despite their superficial disparities, all existing societies are governed by the logic of commodities-and the commodity is the basis of their dreams of self-regulation.
-This famous fetichism is still the essential obstacle to a total emancipation, to the free construction of social life.
+It is not enough to favor Workers' Councils in the abstract; in concrete terms they mean the abolition of commodities and therefore of the proletariat.
+Despite their superficial disparities, all existing societies are governed by the logic of commodities -and the commodity is the basis of their dreams of self-regulation.
+This famous fetishism is still the essential obstacle to a total emancipation, to the free construction of social life.
 In the world of commodities, external and invisible forces direct men's actions; autonomous action directed towards clearly perceived goals is impossible.
-The strength of economic laws lies in their ability to take on the appearance of natural ones, but it it also their weakness, for their effectiveness thus depends only on "the lack of consciousness of those who help create them".
+The strength of economic laws lies in their ability to take on the appearance of natural ones, but it is also their weakness, for their effectiveness thus depends only on "the lack of consciousness of those who help create them."

-The market has one central principle-the loss of self in the aimless and unconscious creation of a world beyond the control of its creators.
-The revolutionary core of autogestion is the attack on this principle.
+The market has one central principle--the loss of self in the aimless and unconscious creation of a world beyond the control of its creators.
+The revolutionary core of autogestion is the attack on this l "Les Luttes de Classes en Algérie," in Inter- nationale Situationniste 10. principle.
 Autogestion is conscious direction by all of their whole existence.
-It is not some vision of a workers' control of the market, which is merely to choose one's own alienation, to programme one's own survival (squaring the capitalist circle).
-The task of the Workers' Councils will not be the autogestion of the world which exists, but its continual qualitive transformation.
+It is not some vision of a workers' control of the market, which is merely to choose one's own alienation, to program one's own survival (squaring the capitalist circle".
+The task of the Workers' Councils will not be the autogestion of the world which exists, but its continual qualitative transformation.
 The commodity and its laws (that vast detour in the history of man's production of himself) will be superseded by a new social form.